 The best price on a textbook?
 No price at all.

 If your school, like most, requires students to take a variety of core-curriculum classes that are the same for almost all students, someone on your dorm floor probably has a copy of the books you need.

 Even if they’re taking the class at the same time, you can coordinate to share custody of the study materials — not everyone’s schedule is the same in college, after all.

 Better yet?
 Form a study group so even more of your classmates can save on the materials.
-As long as you can stay on-task and productive, 10 or even more students could work with just one or two sets of materials.
+As long as you all stay on-task and productive, several students can work with just one or two sets of materials.

 3. Visit the Library

 If your friends fail you, follow Hermione Granger’s famous advice: “When in doubt, go to the library.”

 University libraries often keep copies of frequently-assigned textbooks in stock.
 You may be competing against other frugal students, so get there early.

 You’ll also have to take exceptionally good notes, since you may have to return the book before the test.
 (Psst — if you’re a great note-taker, you might want to consider making it into a paid gig.)